burkido/Movie-Recommendation/README.md

 1. Install the required dependencies by running `pip install -r requirements.txt`.

 2. Preprocess the dataset and generate the required files by running the `preprocessing.ipynb` notebook in the `notebooks/` directory.
+Note: Don't forget to unzip preprocessed.csv.zip and titles.pkl.zip to move directly.

 3. Train the recommendation model using the processed dataset by running the appropriate scripts in the `models/` directory.